MadeInSpengergasse/Tilling-Checksum-Calculator_binary-only/README.md

 Download `TCC.jar` & `WIN_CLICKME.bat` from the `build` folder and put them into the same directory.
 Then double-click the `WIN_CLICKME.bat` file and the application should launch.

-You can alternatively start the application by opening up CMD or PowerShell and typing in:
+You can alternatively start the application by opening up CMD or PowerShell and typing in:<br>
 `javaw -jar TCC.jar [directory of the automatically created tcc_config.prop]`

 ##Linux